Removal and Research: The Marine Debris Team Strikes Again

 Partners

-NOAA Fisheries marine debris project in the Pacific Islands region is supported by NOAA (Pacific Islands Fisheries Science Center, Pacific Islands Regional Office, Marine Debris Program, and the Damage Assessment Remediation and Restoration Program) in partnership with U.S. Fish and Wildlife Service, Midway Atoll National Wildlife Refuge, the State of Hawaii's Department of Land and Natural Resources, and the Papahānaumokuākea Marine National Monument.
+NOAA Fisheries marine debris project in the Pacific Islands region is supported by NOAA (Pacific Islands Fisheries Science Center, Pacific Islands Regional Office, Marine Debris Program, and the Damage Assessment Remediation and Restoration Program) in partnership with the University of Hawaii's Joint Institute for Marine and Atmospheric Research, National Fish and Wildlife Foundation, U.S. Fish and Wildlife Service, Midway Atoll National Wildlife Refuge, the State of Hawaii's Department of Land and Natural Resources, and the Papahānaumokuākea Marine National Monument.